 - If possible, avoid commuting in August on account of the significant traffic that results from the summer holiday season.

-- Book guides (in Normandy) and tours with transportation (of vineyards) in advance.
+- Book guides (in Normandy) and tours with transportation (to/from vineyards) in advance.

 - Dinner reservations are always a great idea but not always necessary.